 It’s ironic, oftentimes an Expert’s “rate” may appear on the surface to be higher than another provider (vendor).
 This must be examined closely, for oftentimes the knowledge, experience, tools, processes, procedures and approach that an Expert takes can significantly affect the total cost.
 It is often the digital forensics expert that approaches the task much smarter and as a result the end investment is less than competing alternatives.
 Remember – “if you think hiring an Expert is expensive…wait until you’ve hired an Amateur”

 While I’m sure there are other benefits that I have missed, the purpose of this article is to provide you with some food-for-thought as to the differences between vendors and Experts, to let you know that there’s a time and a place for both – and that you need to consider the overall objectives when considering which path to choose, as there’s no right or wrong answer – just a difference in comfort.
 Finally, I wanted to provide some specific questions and considerations for you to use when evaluating your provider.
-If your matter calls for a digital forensics expert, Vestige would love to be in the list of organizations you consider.
+If your matter calls for a digital forensics expert, Vestige would love to be in the list of organizations you consider when looking at your options for data breach cybersecurity services.
 Feel free to give us a call (pro bono, of course) to discuss your matter.
 We’ll objectively help you assess your matter and provide options as to what can and can’t be done, provide you with pricing and answer any questions that you may have.

 By Damon S. Hacker, MBA, CCE, CISA,